-- Mounting the router as high as possible, ideally in the ceiling, greatly reduces obstructions as it places it at a point higher than most furniture and load bearing walls.
-A central hallway is the ideal location as it provides a clear ‘view’ of the coverage area.
+- Mounting the router as high as possible, ideally in the ceiling, greatly reduces obstructions as it places it at a point higher than most furniture and load-bearing walls.
+A central hallway is an ideal location as it provides a clear ‘view’ of the coverage area.

 What is a Wi-Fi Extender?

 A Wi-Fi extender may also be called a repeater, booster or range extender.
 Whatever you call it, it’s simply a secondary networking device that works with your existing router to give you better internet service.
 On the most basic level, a Wi-Fi extender does literally that, a device that rebroadcasts your Wi-Fi signal from your wireless router to help it reach further than it can on its own.
 In essence, a Wi-Fi extender acts like a networking bridge, increasing your coverage and speeds to levels beyond the router’s capabilities alone.
 Most home and office coverage issues can be resolved quickly and affordably with this simple solution.

 How Do Wi-Fi Extenders Work?